garritfra/garrit.xyz/content/posts/2021-12-31-btrfs-on-alpine.md

 ---
 title: BTRFS on Alpine Linux
 date: "2021-12-31"
-tags: "linux, infrastructure, note, guide, 100DaysToOffload, homelab"
+tags: "linux, infrastructure, note, guide, 100DaysToOffload, homelab, tech"
 ---

 I'm currently in the midst of migrating some of my infrastructure from the cloud